jidongxiao/networksecurity/labs/icmp/README.md

 ### Preparation steps:

-On the victim VM, enable ICMP redirect feature:
+On the victim VM, run these 2 commands to enable the ICMP redirect feature:

 ```console
 $ sudo sysctl net.ipv4.conf.all.accept_redirects=1
 $ sudo sysctl net.ipv4.conf.default.accept_redirects=1
 ```

-Setting these two flags to 1 means that the victim client accepts ICMP redirects packets, which oftentimes can provide performance benefits - although in this lab, such a feature is taken advantage by the attacker.
+Setting these two flags to 1 means that the victim VM accepts ICMP redirects packets, which oftentimes can provide performance benefits - although in this lab, such a feature is taken advantage by the attacker.

 <!--